-The system is designed so that parts that are not optimal for a particular installation can be easily improved or swapped out via plugins.
+The initial implementation is not designed to be highly performant nor especially scalable.
+The system is designed so that parts that are not optimal for a particular installation can be easily improved or swapped out.

-While TiddlyWeb was designed as a TiddlyWiki server-side it can also be used as a generic data store that builds on concepts learned from TiddlyWiki, primarily the concept of the tiddler: a small chunk of data used to build up a greater whole.
+Throughout the process of development TiddlyWeb has evolved from being specifically a TiddlyWiki server-side to a generic data store that builds on concepts learned from TiddlyWiki, primarily the concept of the tiddler: a small chunk of data used to build up a greater whole.

 TiddlyWeb includes a command line tool called twanager.
 Run twanager without arguments for a list of available commands.

-If you wish to use TiddlyWeb as a server-side for TiddlyWiki to generate a multi-user TiddlyWiki system, you will also need tiddlywebwiki.
-This too can be installed via pip.
-Installing tiddlywebwiki will install tiddlyweb for you:
+If you wish to use TiddlyWeb as a server-side for TiddlyWiki to generate a multi-user TiddlyWiki system, you will also need:

 See http://tiddlyweb.peermore.com/ for a TiddlyWiki generated by TiddlyWeb and TiddlyWebWiki, a TiddlyWeb plugin that provides TidldyWiki server-side functionality.
 That wiki contains the TiddlyWeb documentation.
 You can also leave comments there to help improve the documentation.

-See http://pypi.python.org/pypi?%3Aaction=search&term=tiddlywebplugins for plugins that TiddlyWeb can use with itself.
+See http://github.com/tiddlyweb/tiddlyweb-plugins for some samples of plugins that TiddlyWeb can use with itself.